U.S. Space and Rocket Center

 But most visitors don't come to the Center to learn about an ex-Nazi.
-They're lured by the 363-foot-tall Saturn V moon rocket that stands outside -- an exact replica built at considerable expense in the late 1980s.
+They're lured by the 363-foot-tall Saturn V moon rocket that stands outside -- an exact replica built at considerable expense in 1999 (The 30th anniversary of the first moon landing).
 Behind the main museum building (admission only) is the even more impressive Pathfinder, an obscure test-model full-size Space Shuttle built in Huntsville in 1977.
 It's displayed "Full Stack," meaning that it's mounted to its booster rockets and massive external fuel tank, which were the Shuttle parts overseen by the Marshall Space Flight Center.

 Also on the grounds are the Space Shot and G Force Accelerator, amusement park rides admirably repackaged by the Center as science education tools.
-Experience the forces of liftoff and weightlessness, whee!
+Experience the forces of liftoff and weightlessness, wheeee!